-As the weather starts to turn colder and we head towards another snowy Czech winter, the underground tours are a good way to stay warm but still get a taste of Prague’s varied history.
-At McGee’s Ghost Tours, we offer a regular walk into the basements of the Old Town Hall, as well as historical tours in the daytime through our sister company, Prague Trips and Tickets.
-As you explore Prague, however, you might find even more underground chambers.
+As you explore Prague, you might come across plenty of underground chambers.
 Many restaurants and bars boast ‘historic cellars’, or perhaps you’ll find a jazz club tucked away into the basement of one of the beautiful buildings in the Old Town or Malá Strana.

-So why there so much of interest below the city?
-Well, if you have been on our underground walk, you might have noticed that the cellars often look like regular rooms, and that’s because most of these cellars weren’t originally intended to be underground.
+So why is there so much interest below the city?
+The cellars often look like regular rooms, and that’s because most of these cellars weren’t originally intended to be underground.
 The reason for this is tied both to the history and geography of Prague.

 Prague’s Natural Enemy